Current 8/1 Published Site

 A FREQUENT ITINERARY

 Afternoon is also a matter of options: hang out with surfers in picturesque Stinson Beach or "hidden" Bolinas.
 (We can observe the beautiful creatures of a tidepool, if we're there during low tide.)
 Enjoy 2 or 3 hours in the Point Reyes National Seashore wilderness area—its herd of tule elk, beaches or "Earthquake Trail".
 On a clear day, a drive out to the Point Reyes Lighthouse is definitely worthwhile, as it sits on a moonscape promontory you'll never forget.
 Alternatively, you may wish to a hike into the primeval redwood forest of Muir Woods.
+Love cheese?
+Then we can include the acclaimed Cowgirl Creamery or Marin French, the oldest cheesemaker in our state.
 Throw in a stop for English beer in front of the fireplace at the medieval-styled Pelican Inn or a ferry across the Bay from Sausalito ...and you've had a very full day.

 This represents an ambitious itinerary: in reality we'd have to select 2 or 3 foci for your day as travel in the beautiful countryside between these destinations takes considerable time--it's a big county.

-Why tour the Marin County area with A Friend in Town and not just rent a car or take the big bus tour?
+Why tour Marin County with A Friend in Town and not just rent a car or take the big bus tour?

 Because driving yourself, you may waste time figuring out exactly where everything is and miscalculate how long it actually takes to get there.
 And there is no big-bus tour to most of these destinations.
 With us you can relax, enjoy the scenery, focus on each special place.